gammasim/simtools/docs/source/model_parameters.md

 Simulation model parameters describe properties of all relevant elements of the observatory including site, telescopes, and calibration devices.
 The management, definition, derivation, verification, and validation of the simulation model is central to the functionality of simtools.
+Model parameters are centrally stored (in a database and repository) and described and defined by [schema files](https://github.com/gammasim/simtools/tree/main/simtools/schemas/model_parameters).

-Examples for model parameters are the atmospheric models (profile, transmission) or geomagnetic field characteristics for the site, description of optical and mechanical properties of the telescope, and detector plan, trigger, and readout settings for the cameras.
+Examples for model parameters are those describing atmospheric model (profile, transmission) or geomagnetic field characteristics for the site, descriptions of optical and mechanical properties of the telescope, and detector plan, trigger, and readout settings for the cameras (see [model parameter schema files](https://github.com/gammasim/simtools/tree/main/simtools/schemas/model_parameters) for all model parameters.)

 For simplicity, the term parameter is used for values, (multi-dimensional) vectors of values (e.g., the mirror reflectivity vs wavelength and photon incident angle), functions, and algorithms